36 Non-Candy Easter Egg Fillers Kids Will Love

 There are lots of kits and sets that can be divided into Easter eggs.
 Here are some of my favorites that I’ve used over the years. (affiliates)

 What do I do if the kit has big parts?
 Some kits and sets that I’ve divided up over the years also have larger pieces that don’t fit into an Easter egg.
-I have wrapped these separately for the child to find on the Easter egg hunt.
+I’ve wrapped these separately for the child to find on the Easter egg hunt.
+Or I’ve placed larger pieces in their Easter basket.
+This is a fun way to give clues about what they’re going to find on the Easter egg hunt.

+For example, I’ve added larger craft kit pieces and Perler bead forms in their basket.
 For a beading kit, I’ve included a bead box to organize their beads.
 When hunting for a Lego set, I’ve included the instruction manual and larger Lego building pieces in the basket.
+There are lots of great ideas for breaking up a bigger kits into smaller pieces.
+Just use your imagination.
+It will fit – at least some of the pieces will.

 Easter Egg Fillers for Toddlers